 Ultrasound

 Dr Todd Halsey has gained excellent skills in ultrasonography and has been involved in this field for 20 years.
 We have updated our machine and expanded the range of probes.
-Ultrasound is used routinely at Halifax Veterinary Centre to do full abdominal checks including liver, kidney, spleen, prostate, and bladder problems.
-It is invaluable in assessing fluid in the abdomen and to find internal cancers.
-Without ultrasound it is often necessary to do exploratory surgery.
-At Halifax unnecessary exploratory abdominal surgery is truly minimised.
+Ultrasound is routinely used at Halifax Veterinary Centre to perform full abdominal checks, including liver, kidney, spleen, prostate, and bladder problems.
+It is invaluable for assessing fluid in the abdomen and detecting internal cancers.
+Without ultrasound, exploratory surgery is often necessary.
+At Halifax, unnecessary exploratory abdominal surgery is truly minimised.

-Our fabulous new ultrasound is fully mobile, meaning we can even wheel it into the consult room and perform and ultrasound right in front of you.
+Our fabulous new ultrasound machine is fully mobile, meaning we can wheel it into the consult room and perform an ultrasound right in front of you.

-Echocardiography is the name given to the use of ultrasound to investigate heart problems.
-This is a specialist area in its own right, but an invaluable diagnostic aid in all cases where heart disease is suspected.
-If you would like to know more about the risks of heart disease in cats then click on the following article link (HyperHearts) to read more.
+Echocardiography is the use of ultrasound to investigate heart problems.
+This is a specialist area in its own right but an invaluable diagnostic aid in all cases where heart disease is suspected.
+If you would like to know more about the risks of heart disease in cats, click on the following article link (HyperHearts)to read more.

-It is impossible to properly evaluate heart disease without ultrasound, and this is especially true in cats.
-Heart disease is very common in cats, especially disease of the heart muscle but is under recognised.
+It is impossible to properly evaluate heart disease without ultrasound, especially in cats.
+Heart disease is very common in cats, particularly disease of the heart muscle, but is often under-recognised.

 Hear what our customers have to say